openshift/managed-upgrade-operator/docs/development.md

 $ OPERATOR_NAMESPACE=managed-upgrade-operator make run
 ```

-### Run using cluster routes
+#### Run using cluster routes

 Run locally using standard namespace and cluster routes.
+Both `ROUTES=true` and `OSDK_FORCE_RUN_MODE=local` are required for the operator to use cluster routes instead of internal service addresses.

 ```
 $ make run-standard-routes
 ```

 Run locally using custom namespace and cluster routes.

 ```
 $ OPERATOR_NAMESPACE=managed-upgrade-operator make run-routes